 - Feeling blindsided by decisions that affect their day-to-day work (such as suddenly making in-office work mandatory or demanding extra work hours)

 - Feeling unable to bring their whole self to work

-Employers should consider the following: Does your company have policies like wage transparency and parity?
+Employers should consider the following: Does your company have wage transparency and parity policies?
 Suppose more women at your workplace choose hybrid schedules than men.
 What steps are you taking to ensure they aren’t missing out on opportunities for collaboration, new projects, salary increases, and promotion?
 What are you doing to ensure women are in the pipeline for leadership—especially women of color?

 There are many steps employers can take to retain female workers and working parents:

 - Revisit ideas and reset policies to allow for more flexible work arrangements, including remote work options and time-off policies.

 - Conduct a pay equity study to ensure that women and mothers earn the same as men and fathers.

 - Ensure that employee performance is evaluated based on outcomes rather than whether workers opt to work longer hours or appear in person.